jacobposz/Transformers-A-Path-Towards-Autonomous-Machine-Intelligence-Vision/README.md

 ## Answers to Questions

-y is put into an encoder to give us a latent representation, sy before being put into the energy/compatibility function
+y is put into an encoder to give us a latent representation, sy, which is then put into the energy/compatibility function for the JEPA Achitecture

 ## References